amirahnasihah/frontend-development/04-intro-to-algorithms/05-sorting-algorithms-part-01/questions.md

 **EXPLANATION**

-The expression `j < arr.length - i - 1` is used in the inner loop to control how many comparisons and swaps are performed in each iteration.
+The expression `j < arr.length - i - 1` is **used in the inner loop to control how many comparisons and swaps are performed in each iteration**.
 Let's break it down step by step:

 1. `arr.length` is the total number of elements in the array.
 In your case, it's 5 because there are five numbers in the array `[14, 33, 28, 40, 10]`.